Entering the second trimester of pregnancy? Welcome to the middle phase future mama!

 Not sure what to eat while pregnant?
 Check out our pregnancy meal plan guide.

-Weight gain is another natural part of pregnancy in the second trimester.
+Weight gain is another natural part of pregnancy.

 But this weight gain can lead to extra pressure on your back, causing backache.